-To test the effect on neurblastoma cells, a colony formation assay using SK-N-BE(2)-C cells was performed.
-Cells were treated with 5 and 10 μ M of each of the selected PROTACs for 96 h, followed by culturing for another 6 days without treatment (Figure 3A).
+In order to measure the functional consequence of HDAC8 inhibition, two different cell lines were used, SK-N-BE(2)-C cells which display MYCN amplification and non-functional p53 as well as IMR32 cells having p53 wild type, which both respond with growth arrest and signs of neuronal differentiation upon knockdown or selective inhibition of HDAC8.
+Growth arrest was determined by colony formation and viability assays.
+Cells were treated with 5 and 10 μM of each of the CRBN based HDAC8 PROTACs having a triazole linker (1d, 1e, 1f) for 96 h, followed by culturing for another 6 days without treatment (Figure 4A).
 This assesses whether the treatment impairs the clonogenic growth capacity of tumor cells, indicating effectiveness of compounds on the survival and proliferation of tumor cells.
-1d and 1e showed the strongest effect on the colony formation.
+1d and 1e showed strongest effect on the colony formation whereas the related analog 1f was found to be inactive.
+The HDAC8 inhibitor 33 was used in comparison and showed a weak effect.

-Moreover, we treated IMR32 p53wt cells with the other PROTACs for 72 hours and counted the remaining viable cells.
-We quantified the percentage of dead cells as these cells, in contrast to SK-N-BE(2)-C (TP53mut) undergo cell death upon HDAC8 inhibition (Figure 3B-C).
-1b and 1p significantly decreased the ability to form colonies at 5 and 10 μ M concentrations.
-In case of 1k and 1m the results were less significant whereas the remaining PROTACs were inactive.
-A similar trend was observed for the cell proliferation assessed via counting of viable cells (Figure 3D-E).
-As reference, the HDAC8 inhibitor PCI-34501 was used [30].
+Moreover, we treated neuroblastoma IMR32 cells with the remaining PROTACs and counted the resulting viable cells.
+We quantified the percentage of dead cells as shown in (Figure 4B-C).
+In addition, cell proliferation was assessed via counting of viable cells (Figure 4D-E).
+The CRBN PROTAC 1b and the HyT PROTAC 1p significantly decreased the ability to form colonies at 5 and 10 μM concentrations and showed also the strongest effect in the cell proliferation assay.
+In case of 1k and 1m the results were less significant whereas the remaining PROTACs were all found to be inactive.
+As reference, the HDAC8 inhibitor PCI-34501 was used [16].

-Figure 3: A) SK-N-BE(2)-C cells; Colony Assay, 10 days (compound treatment within first 96h).
+Figure 4 A) Neuroblastoma SK-N-BE(2)-C cells; Colony Assay, 10 days (compound treatment within first 96h).
 Stained with crystal violet and quantified with ImageJ.
 B-C) Trypan Blue assay for detection of dead cells.
-Neuroblastoma IMR-32 cells were either treated with 5 μ M (B) or 10 μ M (C).
+Neuroblastoma IMR-32 cells were either treated with 5 $\mu$ M (B) or 10 $\mu$ M (C).
 D-E) Cell proliferation assessed via counting of viable cells.
-IMR-32 cells were either treated with 5 μ M (D) or 10 μ M (E) PROTACs.
+IMR-32 cells were either treated with 5 $\mu$ M (D) or 10 $\mu$ M (E)

+PROTACs.
 HDAC8i PCI-34501 served as a positive control, untreated (MEM) and solvent (DMSO) treated cells as negative controls.